DeNA/mobilize-ssh/README.md

 * nodes, identified by aliases, such as `test_node`.
 This alias is what you should pass into the "node" param over in the ssh.run task.

+Each node has:
+* a host;
-Each node has a host, and optionally has a gateway.
-If you don't need a gateway, remove that row from the configuration file.
+* a gateway (optional); If you don't need a gateway, remove that row from the configuration file.
+* sudoers; these are user names that are allowed to pass su_user params to the run call.
+This requires passwordless sudo for the host user.
+* su_all_users true/false option, which ensures that commands are executed by the user on the Runner.
+It prefixes all commands with sudo su <user_name> before executing the command.
+This is strongly recommended if possible as it ensures users do not overstep their permissions.
+This requires passwordless sudo for the host user and accounts on the host machine for each user.

 Each host and gateway has a series of ssh params:
 * name - the ip address or name of the host